 - 2 tbsp sugar

 - 1 pinch sea salt

 - 2 tbsp maple syrup for garnish

 - 30 ml peanut oil or any high smoke point oil

 - Blend everything for the batter with a hand blender.
 Let rest for 30 minutes.

 - Get a non-stick or cast iron pan hot.
-Add the some of oil and scoop the pancake batter with a ladle into the hot pan.
+Add some of the oil and scoop the pancake batter with a ladle into the hot pan.
 Cook until nicely browned then flip once.
-Keep the cooked pancakes warm in an oven on low temperature with a tea towel overtop.
+Keep the cooked pancakes warm in an oven at low temperature with a tea towel over top.
 Repeat until you get 10-12 pancakes.

 - Finish the pancakes with fresh bananas, toasted almonds, maple syrup and a good sprinkling of icing sugar.
 Enjoy!

 This post contains Amazon affiliate links to products I love using!